w3c/personalXR/README.md

 # Personalization XR Proof of Concept

 This is a proof of concept user interface for a immersive real-time communication UI.
-It has been built using the graphical User Interface framework for [A-Frame](https://aframe.io) that was developed by Roland Dubois, @rolanddubois.
+It has been built using the [Graphical User Interface framework for A-Frame](https://github.com/rdub80/aframe-gui) that was developed by Roland Dubois, @rolanddubois.
 The example also leverages a  [curved image developed by Mozilla](https://aframe.io/aframe/examples/showcase/curved-mockups/) for the initial layout.

 ![Personalization XR - POC default style](https://github.com/RealJoshue108/personalXR/blob/master/examples/images/POC_default.png)